The Getting Things Done Workbook Study Group Cohort #2 is scheduled to start on June 12th! Join us!

 - Ask and answer questions.
 Are you feeling stuck or confused?
 You’re not alone.
 We all do at times.
 We’re here for you.
 Share your quandaries, and we’ll help you work through them.

 - Get your own copy of The Getting Things Done Workbook.
 You will need to purchase a copy of the GTD Workbook so you can follow along with the materials and exercises.
-Optional: it may be helpful to have copies of Getting Things Done: The Art of Stress-Free Productivity and Making It All Work: Winning at the Game of Work and the Business of Life by David Allen.
+Optional: it may be helpful to have copies of Getting Things Done: The Art of Stress-Free Productivity and/or Making It All Work: Winning at the Game of Work and the Business of Life by David Allen.

 - Attend the live sessions as you’re able to.
 We will record these sessions and make the replays available inside the study group.